Linthwaite: Education

 There are two primary schools and a secondary in the village: Linthwaite Ardron Memorial Junior School and the Linthwaite Clough Junior Infant and Early Years School for local children; and Colne Valley High School, whose catchment area is described in the name.

 Sport

-In sport the village has two teams in the Huddersfield District Cricket League: Broad Oak (on the top road) and Linthwaite (in the valley).
+In sport the village has two teams in the Huddersfield District Cricket League: Broad Oak (near the church) won the 2023 Sykes Cup and Linthwaite (in the valley).

+Linthwaite have 3 senior football teams playing in the Huddersfield District League.
+They won the Division One & Barlow Cup double in 2018/19.

 Linthwaite also has football teams playing in the RCD Junior Football League from under-8s right up to under-18s.
 They also have a football group of 5-to-7 year olds.

 Industry

 The largest employer in the village is pharmaceutical drug manufacturer Thornton & Ross, the producer of Covonia cough medicine.
 The company, which was founded by Nathan Thornton and Phillip Ross in 1922, was acquired by STADA Arzneimittel in a £221 million deal in August 2013.